 Announcement: 2020-2021 Urban Studies Dissertation Completion Fellowship

 The Urban Studies dissertation completion fellowship is a competitive fellowship with a service component for advanced doctoral students in the final year of their dissertation work.
-In addition to completing his or her dissertation, the fellow will be responsible for teaching one course for the Urban Studies program and taking a leading role in organizing public programs and communication for the Urban Studies graduate certificate program.
-As with the Graduate Division’s dissertation completion fellowship, the award is non-renewable.
+In addition to completing the dissertation, the fellow will be responsible for teaching one course for the Urban Studies program and taking a leading role in organizing public programs and communication for the Urban Studies graduate certificate program.
+As with the Graduate Division’s SAS Dissertation Completion Fellowship, the award is nonrenewable.

 The Fellowship is open to Ph.D. candidates in any department in the School of Arts & Sciences whose research is relevant to urban studies and who are in their 6th or 7th year of study.
-Preference will be given to students in the Urban Studies Graduate Certificate Program, but students in other departments whose work is significantly urban related will also be given consideration.
+Preference will be given to students enrolled in the Urban Studies Graduate Certificate Program, but students in other departments whose work is significantly urban-related will also be given consideration.

 (3) A CV that includes a list of publications and conference papers.
-(Enclose one or two reprints or provide PDFs.)
+(Please attach PDFs of 1-2 publications, if available.)

-(4) The tentative title of the dissertation, the name of the dissertation supervisor, and a 2-page abstract of your Dissertation
+(4) The tentative title of the dissertation, the name of the dissertation supervisor/chair, and a 2-page abstract of your dissertation proposal that includes an explanation for how it addresses issues or questions relevant to Urban Studies.

-(5) A statement from the nominee discussing his or her specific plans for completing the dissertation in the fellowship period.
+(5) A statement from the nominee discussing his or her specific plans for completing the dissertation and their degree by the end of the fellowship period.

 (6) A summary of the applicant’s previous teaching experience.

-Applicants will be reviewed by a committee composed of the Urban Studies program’s co-directors and two members of the programs teaching faculty.
 Criteria for selection are: 1) likelihood that the applicant can complete dissertation during the award year; 2) previous research and teaching experience; and 3) relevance of research and teaching for urban studies.
-The review committee will announce its results several weeks after those for the Graduate Division’s award.
+The review committee will announce its results by the end of May.

 Compensation includes a teaching stipend (based on current graduate student funding in SAS), dissertation fee reimbursement, and benefits.